Upgrade from InfluxDB 1.x to InfluxDB 2.0

 InfluxDB 2.0 requires 64-bit operating systems.

 InfluxDB 2.0 is currently available for macOS and Linux.
-Docker images, ARM builds, and Windows builds are not currently available, but are planned for subsequent releases.
+Docker images and Windows builds are not currently available, but are planned for subsequent releases.

 Continuous queries are replaced by tasks in InfluxDB 2.0.